lacolaco/acl/ACL.md

 **Note**: The `obj` and `fn` keywords are the standard syntax for ACL definitions.

-### CLAUDE.md Format
+### INSTRUCTION_FILE Format

-All definitions are stored in the ACL Method Definitions section:
+All definitions are stored in the ACL Method Definitions section of INSTRUCTION_FILE:

 ````markdown
 # ACL Method Definitions